deckerweb/toolbar-extras/languages/readme.txt

 Community Translations for this plugin are handled via: https://translate.wordpress.org/projects/wp-plugins/toolbar-extras

-* You are invited to contribute there for your lanuge
+* You are invited to contribute there for your language
 * Translations there which are 95% or more complete will be automatically loaded in WordPress as language pack for the plugin and are also updateable